RaphaelleC/project-3-server/README.md

 ## Achievements

-* Creation of my first full stack app
-* Successful usage of the new technologies I learnt during the course
+Creating MontVenture has been quite a challenge but also very rewarding.
+I'm very proud of this project as my first full stack app, and with how I handled the multiple forms I have created in particular.
+I feel like I really understand how the back end and the database connect to the front end, which is a key in building these forms that either send data or get data to the database via the back end.

 ## Challenges